 The German sculptor Arno Breker, one of the most prominent artists during the so-called “Third Reich”, created a statue in 1939 entitled “Bereitschaft” (Readiness).
-It depicts a muscular male body, a warrior drawing a sword, that was intended to symbolise the German people’s readiness for battle.
+It depicts a muscular male body, a warrior drawing a sword, intended to symbolise the German people’s readiness for battle.
 The statue became a TikTok sensation in 2023, when it trended as the ideal male body image and a symbol of the self-discipline on display in gyms.

 Concept & video: Jakob Ganslmeier & Ana Zibelnik